 By implementing a powerful customized dashboard solution, UWMD was able to transform its reporting so that its board now receives timely information — including specific goals, updates on revenue and key performance indicators (KPIs), and a range of metrics related to progress toward longer-term goals — in an easy-to-understand format.

-In addition to organization-wide tracking, the organization also uses dashboards for individual initiatives such as monitoring funds raised in a given year and big-picture progress on its campaigns.
+In addition to organization-wide tracking, the organization also uses dashboards for individual initiatives.
+For example, they’ve created a financial dashboard that monitors funds raised in a given year and big-picture progress on campaigns.
 In a field where transparency is critical to success, making it clear to internal stakeholders where and how assets are being used is essential.

 For United Way of Metro Dallas, dashboards have made a meaningful difference, saving hundreds of man hours annually, delivering new insights with respect to resource allocation, and helping to ensure the organization is operating as efficiently as possible.
 The granular details provided by the dashboards also make it possible to go from summary accounts/reports for budgeting and spending purposes to detailed, easy-to-read breakdowns with a just few clicks on the organization’s intranet site.
 This often results in finding — and fixing — mistakes and inefficiencies that might otherwise be missed.

 Non-profit dashboard best practices

 To get the most out of any new nonprofit dashboard solution, nonprofits should take a little time to educate themselves about best practices:

 Prioritize thoughtfully.
 Begin by implementing a solution that is focused on clarifying the information to which you currently have access.
 Next, determine what is most important to your organization, and where a dashboard is likely to provide the greatest impact on your operations.
 Many nonprofits actually begin their dashboard implementation by first upgrading reporting capabilities with the board in mind.
 Only then do they roll it out to the rest of the organization.